villares/py.processing-play/java_to_python.md

 | `for (int i=start; i<limit; i+=step) { …` | `for i in range (start, limit, step): …` |
 | `for (Ball b : arrayListOfBalls) { …` | `for b in listOfBalls: …` |

-Similar to `null` in Java we have the value ` None` in Python, they are not totally equivalent but it is usually a good guess to make the substitution.
+Similar to `null` in Java we have the special value `None` in Python, they are not totally equivalent but it is usually a good guess to make the substitution.

 ### Looping with `for`